-Are leaders able to help participants with any specific or supportive needs where relevant?
-Overnight stays introduce additional supervisory challenges that may not be present during a day activity.
-For example, are they able to help with toileting contingencies (e.g. bedwetting or managing wheelchair access to a latrine site)?
+- Are leaders able to help participants with any specific or supportive needs where relevant? - Are they able to help with toileting contingencies? (e.g., bedwetting or managing wheelchair access to a latrine site).

-Relevant Qualifications
+Relevant qualifications

 The following qualifications contain an overnight camping component: